Eric Barone

-Eric Barone, also known by his alias ConcernedApe, is an American video game developer, video game designer, artist, composer, and musician.
-He is best known for creating Stardew Valley.
+Eric Lorenz Barone (/bəˈroʊni/ bə-ROH-nee, born December 3, 1987), known professionally as ConcernedApe, is an American video game designer and musician.
+He is best known for creating the 2016 video game Stardew Valley.

 Early life and education

-Barone was born in Los Angeles and spent his childhood in Auburn, Washington, a suburb in the Seattle metropolitan area.
-He cites the Harvest Moon series as his favorite as a child.
+Barone was born on December 3, 1987, in Los Angeles, California, and spent his childhood in Auburn, Washington, a suburb in the Seattle metropolitan area.
+He cites the Harvest Moon series as his childhood favorite that stayed with him into adulthood.
+While not musically trained, Barone played music growing up, and was a member of several bands, including a nu metal band and an experimental pop band.
+For the latter's album, he created his first ever video game, a LucasArts-inspired point-and-click game.

 He attended the University of Washington Tacoma and graduated in 2011 with a degree in computer science.
-Barone had practiced basic programming but did not consider making video games as a career.
-Unable to find employment after graduating college, he initially began developing Stardew Valley in order to practice programming in C#, and planned to put the game on his resume for potential employers.
+Barone had practiced basic programming but did not originally consider making video games as a career.
+Unable to find employment after graduating from college, he initially began developing Stardew Valley in order to practice programming in C#, and planned to put the game on his resume for potential employers.